broadinstitute/mea-cas13/README.md

 Alternatively, if you'd like to do this manually, you can create a virtual environment and use pip to install all of the packages listed in [`requirements.txt`](./requirements.txt).

-After completing this setup, you can design guides using the the `design_guides.py` script as described in the below sections.
+After completing this setup, you can design guides using the the `design_guides.py` program as described in the below sections.

 ## Using the model-guided exploration algorithms